 Carleton E. Watkins

-Photographer Carleton Watkins (1829-1916) created some of the very first western images to make a national impact.
+Photographer Carleton Watkins (1829-1916) created some of the very first western images of national parks landscapes to make a national impact.
 In 1861, he took some of the earliest photographs of California’s Yosemite.
 His 130 pictures included 100 stereoscopic images that, when placed in a special viewer, gave a three-dimensional appearance.
 Watkins’s work introduced scores of Americans to Yosemite’s stunning geological and natural features.
 It also helped to persuade President Lincoln to sign legislation protecting the area in 1864.
 In the generations since Watkins, Yosemite has continued to inspire American photographers, including the celebrated Ansel Adams.

 Soon after Watkins, German-born landscape painter Albert Bierstadt (1830-1902) journeyed out west, where he made a series of breathtaking landscape paintings.
 Just as Frederic Edwin Church‘s panoramas introduced American audiences to the Andes, so to did Bierstadt’s large-scale paintings bring the Rocky Mountains, Yosemite, and more to east-coast Americans.
-Also like Church, Bierstadt’s great paintings are highly-detailed composite images rather than faithful depictions of existing views.
+Also like Church, Bierstadt’s great national parks landscape paintings are highly-detailed composite images rather than faithful depictions of existing views.
 Bierstadt often included representations, albeit idealized ones, of the west’s original Native American inhabitants in his paintings.

-The Hayden Expedition and its Artists
+The Hayden Expedition and Its Artists

 In 1871, government geologist Ferdinand V. Hayden led a group of scientists, surveyors, and artists on an exploratory mission out west.
 The Hayden Expedition’s most notable destination was Yellowstone, a site that is celebrated for its geysers and other geothermal features.
 Thanks to the expedition, Yellowstone became the first National Park just six months later, on March 1, 1872.
 The paintings and photographs produced by the expedition’s official artists undoubtedly helped inspire Congress’ historic legislation.